devotuoma/loan_approval_prediction/README.md

    FINAL RECOMMENDATIONS

-CREDIT HISTORY is the most important factor - Prioritize applicants with good credit history
+CREDIT HISTORY is the most important factor - Prioritise applicants with good credit history

 INCOME VERIFICATION should be thorough - Total income is a strong predictor